General Effective Theories of Black Holes in the Large D Limit: General H-type effective equations

-\paragraph{Meaning of sources.} We see that $f_0$ and $f_i$ play, respectively, the role of a gravitational potential yielding a Newtonian force $m\nabla_i f_0$, and of a background velocity field which can drag and accelerate the brane through $m\partial_t f_i$, or induce vorticity through $\nabla_{[i} f_{j]}$.
-The spatial metric $\gamma_{ij}$ induces tidal effects through its time variation, $\partial_t \gamma_{ij}$, and its spatial curvature $R_{ij}$.
+\paragraph{Meaning of sources.} We can see that $f_0$ and $f_i$ play, respectively, the role of a gravitational potential yielding a Newtonian force $m\nabla_i f_0$, and of a background velocity field which can drag and accelerate the brane through $m\partial_t f_i$, or induce vorticity through $\nabla_{[i} f_{j]}$.
+In accordance with the equivalence principle, the acceleration field $\partial_t f_i$ and the gravitational force field $\nabla_j f_0$ enter multiplying the mass density in exactly the same way---a point to which we will return below.

-The interpretation of $s$ is less straightforward from its appearance in the equations, but from its definition---and as we will illustrate in explicit examples---we can see that it accounts for the bending of the membrane along the directions of $\Sigma_{n+1}^{(\kappa)}$, over lengths $O(1/\sqrt{n})$.